 28000/38000.
 Documentary Video. (=ARTV 23901/33901, TAPS 28453) This course focuses on the making of independent documentary video.
-Examples of direct cinema, cinéma vérité, the essay, ethnographic film, the diary and self-reflexive cinema, historical and biographical film, agitprop/activist forms, and guerilla television are screened and discussed.
+Examples of direct cinema, cinéma vérité, the essay, ethnographic film, the diary and selfreflexive cinema, historical and biographical film, agitprop/activist forms, and guerilla television are screened and discussed.
 Topics include the ethics and politics of representation and the shifting lines between fact and fiction.
 Labs explore video preproduction, camera, sound, and editing.
-Students develop an idea for a documentary video; form crews; and produce, edit, and screen a five-minute documentary.
-Two-hour lab required in addition to class time.
-Lab fee \$70.
+Students develop an idea for a documentary video; form crews; and produce, edit, and screen a fiveminute documentary.
+Labs are two hours a week in addition to scheduled class time.
 J. Hoffman.
 Winter.

 28001/38001.
 Documentary Video: Production Techniques. (=ARTV 23902/33902) PQ: ARTV 23901 or consent of instructor.
 This course focuses on the shaping and crafting of a nonfiction video.
 Students are expected to write a treatment detailing their project.
 Production techniques focus on the handheld camera versus tripod, interviewing and microphone placement, and lighting for the interview.
 Postproduction covers editing techniques and distribution strategies.
 Students then screen final projects in a public space.
-Lab fee \$70.
 J. Hoffman.
 Spring.

 28100.
 Issues in Film Music. (=MUSI 20900/30901) This course explores the role of film music in the history of cinema.
 What role does music play as part of the narrative (source music) and as nondiegetic music (underscoring)?
 How does music of different styles and provenance contribute to the semiotic universe of film?
-And how did film music assume a central voice in twentieth-century culture?
-We study music composed for films (original scores) as well as pre-existent music (such as popular and classical music).
-The twenty films covered in the course may include classical Hollywood cinema, documentaries, foreign

-(including non-Western) films, experimental films, musicals, and cartoons.
+And how did film music assume a central voice in twentiethcentury culture?
+We study music composed for films (original scores) as well as pre-existent music (e.g., popular and classical music).
+The twenty films covered in the course may include classical Hollywood cinema, documentaries, foreign (e.g., non-Western) films, experimental films, musicals, and cartoons.
 This course typically is offered in alternate years.
 B. Hoeckner.
 Autumn.